 Do you trust me?

-In my new book, I am challenging teachers, parents and children everywhere to change their language around behaviors.
+In my book, I am challenging teachers, parents and children everywhere to change their language around behaviors.
 I want to empower children with a language that leaves them feeling strong enough, smart enough, fast enough and just plain and simple… enough.

 I believe that all children have the desire to make awesome choices, but lack the skills or communication they need to always respond the way we (as adults) expect them to.